dnalneh/iota-feedback/README.md

     2.1.
 Create a copy of the file "appsettings.Development.example.json" and rename that copy to "appsettings.Development.json"

     2.2.
+Setting up the DB

-In Visual Studio go to SQL Server Object explorer -> SQL-Server -> (localdb)... -> databases -> right click -> add database -> fill in the name "feedbackserver"
+    - Visual Studio and LOCALDB: Go to SQL Server Object explorer -> SQL-Server -> (localdb)... -> databases -> right click -> add database -> fill in the name "feedbackserver"

+    - Visual Studio Code: Generate a new MSSQL Database (eg. on Azure) and adjust the "DBConnectionString" in your newly created appsettings.Development.json:

     2.3.
 In Visual Studio open the Package-Manager-Console -> Run "Update-Database" to generate the database with its tables

     2.4.
-Hit F5 -> check health via "localhost:3010/api/v1/healthcheck"

-    2.5.
 For authentication and authorization you'll need some settings of your auth0 account, please adjust the following part in your newly created appsettings.Development.json:

     ```
     "Auth0": {